 You’ll take part in various workshops around local communities in Córdoba which will help raise awareness about human rights.

 Take Spanish lessons

 Daily Spanish classes will be provided during this trip, giving you the opportunity to either learn or brush up on a foreign language.
-Having more than one language under your belt will look great on your CV and will stand you in good stead when travelling in the future.
+Having more than one language under your belt will look great on your CV and will stand you in good stead when traveling in the future.

 Lessons will be tailored to your individual level, whether you are a beginner or are studying Spanish at school.
 You will be taught by a qualified teacher who will go at your pace.
 You will also have plenty of opportunity to practice your conversation skills during sightseeing trips with our local staff, and with your host family.